roma-derski/ETH_Planets/README.md

-# cryptoplanets
+# cryptoPlanets

-contract deployed to Ropsten Testnet
+deployed to Ropsten Testnet

 see
 src/js/planets.js: